Distinguished Professor Emerita, Chancellor’s Professor and Professor of the Graduate School

-- PhD History of Science University of Wisconsin at Madison
+- PhD History of Science, University of Wisconsin at Madison, 1967

 Environmental history, philosophy and ethics

-As Professor of Environmental History, Philosophy, and Ethics, I conduct research on these three topics and their interrelationships.
-I focus on American environmental and cultural history in the overall context of Western history, philosophy, and the history of science.
-Over the past three decades, environmental history has emerged as a lively new field.
+As Professor of Environmental History, Philosophy, and Ethics, Carolyn Merchant conducts research on these three topics and their interrelationships.
+She focuses on American environmental and cultural history in the overall context of Western history, philosophy, and the history of science.
+Over the past four decades, environmental history has emerged as a lively new field.
 Concerned with human interactions with the natural environment at particular times and places, it draws on social, political, economic, and intellectual history, the history of science, and the roots of environmental values.
 It deals with relationships between land forms, climate, population fluctuations, pollution, wilderness preservation, resource conservation, and environmental deterioration.
 The goal, as environmental historian Donald Worster puts it, "is to deepen our understanding of how humans have been affected by their natural environment through time, and conversely. . . how they have affected that environment and with what results."

-My research investigates the environmental history of the United States and California.
-I explore the development of natural resources--agriculture, forestry, ranching, minerals, and water--and the history of the environmental sciences and conservation.
-I use documents from ecological and geological history, Native American sources, the gold rush, farming, mining, water use, and urbanization.
-My approach is designed to cast new light on the nation's and California's environmental history and contribute to a reassessment of policies.
-My students are currently working on projects as diverse as the history and philosophy of twentieth century complexity theory, the history of open space in the twentieth century, the history and philosophy of human alienation from nature, and the development of a theological ethic of the land.
+Carolyn Merchant's research investigates the environmental history of the United States and California.
+She explores the development of natural resources--agriculture, forestry, ranching, minerals, and water--and the history of the environmental sciences and conservation.
+She uses documents from ecological and geological history, Native American sources, the gold rush, farming, mining, water use, and urbanization.
+Her approach is designed to cast new light on the nation's and California's environmental history and contribute to a reassessment of policies.
+Her students have worked on projects as diverse as the history and philosophy of twentieth century complexity theory, the history of open space in the twentieth century, the history and philosophy of human alienation from nature, and women in climate change.

-Merchant is the author of The Death of Nature: Women, Ecology, and the Scientific Revolution (1980); Ecological Revolutions: Nature, Gender, and Science in New England (1989; 2nd ed., 2010); Radical Ecology: The Search for a Livable World (1992; 2nd ed., 2005); Earthcare: Women and the Environment (1996); The Columbia Guide to American Environmental History (2002; 2nd ed.
-2007); and Reinventing Eden: The Fate of Nature in Western Culture (2003; 2nd ed.
-2013); Autonomous Nature: Problems of Prediction and Control from Ancient Times to the Scientific Revolution (2016), as well as numerous articles on the history of science, environmental history, and women and the environment.
+Carolyn Merchant is the author of The Death of Nature: Women, Ecology, and the Scientific Revolution (1980; 2nd ed.
+1990; 3rd ed.
+2020); Ecological Revolutions: Nature, Gender, and Science in New England (1989; 2nd ed., 2010); Radical Ecology: The Search for a Livable World (1992; 2nd ed., 2005); Earthcare: Women and the Environment (1996); The Columbia Guide to American Environmental History (2002; 2nd ed.
+2007); Reinventing Eden: The Fate of Nature in Western Culture (2003; 2nd ed.
+2013); Autonomous Nature: Problems of Prediction and Control from Ancient Times to the Scientific Revolution (2016); Spare the Birds: George Bird Grinnell and the First Audubon Society (2016); Science and Nature: Past, Present, and Future (2018); The Anthropocene and the Humanities: From Climate Change to a New Age of Sustainability (2020), as well as numerous articles on the history of science, environmental history, and women and the environment.
 She is the editor of Major Problems in American Environmental History (1993; 2nd ed., 2005; 3rd ed., 2011); Key Concepts in Critical Theory: Ecology (1994; 2nd ed.
 2008); Green Versus Gold: Sources in California's Environmental History (1998); and co-editor, with Shepard Krech, III and John McNeill, of The Encyclopedia of World Environmental History, 3 vols.
 (2004).

 View Carolyn Merchant's: